benrhughes/chat/README.md

 npm run build
 ```

-Serve the contents of the `dist` folder, or you can simply download the [demo](https://benrhughes.github.io/chat-demo/).
+Serve the contents of the `dist` folder.